aboutofpluto/LiveOSC2/README.md

 I have tidied up most of the calls to group them by type, as well as removing what i believe to be redundant calls.
 If you think things are missing please get in touch.

-LiveOSC binds to localhost by default receiving OSC on 9000 and sending on 9001
+LiveOSC binds to your local IP address or localhost by default receiving OSC on 9001 and sending on 9000
 You can change this dyncamically using:
     /live/set_peer [host] [port]